 Dave Fleenor Assistant Vice-President, Automotive Sales and Marketing BNSF Railway

 Dave started his 30 year transportation career at Roadway Express in field operations.
 Then, after receiving his Masters degree from Northwestern University, he joined the Southern Pacific Railroad.
 In 1993, Dave joined the Santa Fe Railway, in Automotive Logistics where he oversees the key sector of rail-based automotive transportation.
 During his tenure with the BNSF Railway, Dave has held positions of increasing responsibility in Automotive Equipment, Carload Sales, Intermodal Marketing, and most recently Automotive Sales and Marketing.

-Christoph Seitz Owner and CEO CFR Rinkens
+Christoph Seitz Co-Owner/CEO CFR Rinkens

 Senthil Virthachalam Strategy and Transformation - Sr. Managing Consultant IBM